 The Art of War is a piece of literature that has withstood the tests of time.
 Written before the recording of Chinese history, information regarding Sun Tzu and this classic text is limited.
 The time in which Sun Tzu lived is argued amongst scholars.
-While one researcher indicates that the book was written after 500 BC, another scholar indicates that Sun Tzu lived sometime around 770 to 475 BC.
-Regardless of the era in which Sun Tzu lived, war was an important topic up for analysis.
-This is because of the political and social climax of the era.
+While one researcher suggests the book was written after 500 BC, another claims Sun Tzu lived sometime around 770 to 475 BC.
+Regardless of the era, war was an important topic due to the political and social climax of the era.
 It was “the age of a multistate, unstable world that saw frequent conflicts over control of the land and people”, (Lo 118).
 Though the social environment was unstable at times, other areas of ancient China thrived and cultivated.
 Sunzi lived near the era of the Han Dynasty which is also the time in which Chinese history was gathered and recorded by historian and philosopher Sima Qian.
 Sima Qian lived some “four hundred years after the era of Sunzi” and contains the only documented account of Sunzi in Chinese history (Ni Fhloinn 193).
-The account describes Sunzi’s popularity due to his writing The Art of War and his skill in military strategy.
+The account describes Sunzi’s popularity for The Art of War and his skill in military strategy.
 In this story, King Helu of Wu put Sunzi’s skills to the test, asking him to train women for military battle.
 When the women refused to listen and disobeyed his orders to march, he killed 2 of the female commanders.
-After this, the women obeyed him achieving what Sunzi called “Shock and Awe”; “Shock and awe and hence compliance or capitulation through very selective, utterly brutal and ruthless, and rapid application of force to intimidate” (Ni Fhloinn 194).This event not only helped him gain popularity but also created a legend regarding the Art of War.
+After this, the women obeyed him achieving what Sunzi called “Shock and Awe”; “Shock and awe and hence compliance or capitulation through very selective, utterly brutal and ruthless, and rapid application of force to intimidate” (Ni Fhloinn 194).This event not only gave him notoriety but also created a legend.

 “The Art of War is a manual for military success, it does not glorify war, nor does it advocate an aggressive use of military force”, (Lo 118).
-By walking this thin line, Sun Tzu was able to create a text that can be applied across genres and fields.
-This is because of the insight and depth that he brings to war and strategy, relating it to a skilled art.
+Walking this thin line, Sun Tzu created a text useful genres and fields.
+This is due to the insight and depth that he brings to war and strategy, relating it to a skilled art.
 Consequently, Sun Tzu utilized various elements to create this piece.
 He uses theories that, on the surface, do not appear to be related to war, battle, and control.
 In the first chapter, Sun Tzu states that war is defined by “five constant factors, to be taken into account in one’s deliberations when seeking to determine the conditions obtaining in the field.
 These are (1) The Moral Law (2) Heaven (3) Earth, (4) The Commander, and (5) Method and discipline” (Sun Tzu 1).
 Applying to these themes to the art of war, individuals are able to observe the additional meaning of this text and relate it to real life.
 Not only do these items dictate the art of war, they also dictate that actions and leadership of others.
-The components refer to the weather, distance, leadership, and discipline all of which can be applied to different walks of life.
+The components refer to how distance, leadership, and discipline are applied to different walks of life.
 Therefore, by substituting war with other words such as sportsmanship or business, many can use these same strategies to other areas.
-For instance, when Sun Tzu states, “hold out baits to entice the enemy” the theory can be applied to different fields Sun Tzu 20).
+For instance, when Sun Tzu states, “hold out baits to entice the enemy” the theory can be applied to different fields (Sun Tzu 20).
 A manager can “hold out baits to entice” employees which can be used to improve employee satisfaction.
-Thus, with the use of these elements, Sun Tzu was able to create a book that can have multiple uses and devices that can improve individuals and society.
+Thus, with the use of these elements, Sun Tzu was able to create a book that can have multiple uses and devices to improve individuals and society.

 Sun Tzu states, “warfare is the greatest affair of the state, the basis of life and death, the way to survive or extinction.
 It must be thoroughly pondered and analyzed” (Sun Tzu 13).
 Sun Tzu does this throughout the text changing how war is understood and conducted.
 Much of the “Eastern way of war is rooted in the philosophies of Sun Tzu” (Porter 50).
 These philosophies are not only observed in Chinese culture but other cultures throughout the East including Russia and India.
 While Sun Tzu stresses the use of deception to obtain victory over the enemy, intelligence must also be applied.
 With this, military forces can defeat the enemy with as little force as possible.
 This addresses the importance of the human life and minimizing destruction.
 With these philosophies the military can maintain the property, value, and economy of a defeated territory.
 These are behaviors that are displayed throughout military brigades regarding morality and fairness into strategies of war.
 It also suggests the thought and philosophies interwoven into war tactics.
 Although these strategies can be observed in a positive light, others are observed and applied negatively.
 This can be seen in Sun Tzu’s use of “Shock and Awe”.
 In his legendary story he used it to establish obedience.
 Today, however Shock and Awe is used to strike fear and intimidation in others.
 It is used by suicide bombers in the Middle East and harsh dictators such as Saddam Hussein and Libya’s Muammar Gaddafi to evoke fear and control.
 As a result, the “lasting popularity of the work is easy to understand, demonstrating as it does a fascinating insight into human psychology and behavior, and into the tactics and strategies of confrontation”, (Ni Fhloinn 192).